KaustubhM1997/cash-manager/README.md

 # Cash Manager App
-This Vanilla JS app would help you calculate the minimum number of notes you need to return to a customer when he pays the bill.
+This Vanilla JS app would help you calculate the minimum number of notes you need to return to a customer when he/she pays the bill.

 ### How does the App work?
 The App has currencies of Rupees 2000, 500, 100, 50, 20, 10, 5, 1.
 The user would have to do the following things: